wyattscarpenter/hyperpoker/README.md

 I'm not sure if jokers should be suited or not.
 I guess by default they are unsuited.
 (Or maybe suited to a special star suit all their own.)
 Not clear to me what the benefit of suiting them would be.
 That's just another face card.

 Speaking of which, you can just add more regular face cards, I guess.
 Mechanically, this is quite simple, because they all have values determinable from their position (also in many games they all have identical values).
 But the art here is a real question mark, unless you just reuse the kings or whatver. (arbitrary art need) There are also a lot of names of ranks of nobility, like viscount, you could plunder for face card rank names (although presumably they would rank under the king and queen, realistically, so, that could get confusing).
 And given English names, such as "jack", come to think of it.
 Eventually you'll run out of latin letters to be the symbols for the rank, after which, idk, you just start using other unicode characters.
 Or you do something boring like just making them K2, K3... .
 This is boring, but at least has the benefit of being sort of funny, in a way.

+Since adding C interpolates anyway, you could interpolate more and make the chess pieces all face cards between King and Jack.
+I'm not sure if this reference would work in all languages (Maybe they call bishops cavaliers or something silly like that, which would make bishop not free for face card use.)

 You can add the tarot.
 Or, rather, the trumps or "major arcana" of a tarot deck, which is already a playing card game for certain games.
 I am not sure how these would be of use in poker, besides of course in high card (and the fool could still excuse you from the hand).
 And maybe in forming a straight.
 Perhaps a trump beats all other conventional hands even as high card, thus ruining the entire game of poker?
 I have not actually played enough tarot games to know how having 20ish trumps even works.